OldUnreal/UnrealTournamentPatches/README.md

 Our official patch releases can be found on the [Releases Page](https://github.com/OldUnreal/UnrealTournamentPatches/releases).
 If you are a regular player or if you want to play online, then please use official releases only.

+> [!IMPORTANT]
-If you want to test out our patches, but maintain the possibility to uninstall them, we strongly urge you to create a backup of your entire UT folder before installing the patch.
+> If you want to test out our patches, but maintain the possibility to uninstall them, we strongly urge you to create a backup of your entire UT folder before installing the patch.

 #### Windows Installation